Balaji-P/DevSecops-Studio/README.md

 ## Who do I talk to?

-* If you have any questions regarding this repo, please contact Mohammed A. Imran @secfigo and Raghunath G @raseyon
+* If you have any questions regarding this repo, please contact Mohammed A. Imran @secfigo and Raghunath G @raghunath24